basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 ### Map Phase

 The input list to a map phase must be a list of (possibly annotated) bucket-key pairs.
-For each pair, Riak will send the request to evalua e the map function to the partition that is responsible for storing the data for that bucket-key.
-The vnode hosting that partition will look up the object stored under that bucket-key and evaluate the map function with the object as an argument.
+For each pair, Riak will send the request to evaluate the map function to the partition that is responsible for storing the data for that bucket-key.
+The [[vnode|Riak Glossary#vnode]] hosting that partition will look up the object stored under that bucket-key and evaluate the map function with the object as an argument.
 The other arguments to the function will be the annotation, if any is included, with the bucket-key, and the static data for the phase, as specified in the query.

 <div class="note">
 <div class="title">Tombstones</div>